TTraum/research-log-/MYguide.md

 ## Why do we need Adblock?
 AdBlock allows users to prevent page elements, such as advertisements, from being displayed.

-_Ad Blocking is a great if you don't to allow third-party tracking and targeting.
+*Ad Blocking is a great if you don't to allow third-party tracking and targeting.
 If you like advertisement that and specifically ones that show you your interests then you might not need Adblock.
-If you visit sites that have inappropriate ads or pop up ads you might want Adblock.
+If you visit sites that have inappropriate ads or pop up ads you might want Adblock*